Our passion is to make the gospel PARAMOUNT in all things for the sinner’s joy and the Savior’s glory.

 Our mission is the Great Commission (Matt.
 28:18-20).

-We are made Christians—from the beginning to the end of our discipleship—through the methods that Christ ordained, namely Word (preaching and teaching), sacrament (baptism and the Lord’s Supper) and discipline.
+We are made Christians—from the beginning to the end of our discipleship—through the methods that Christ ordained, namely Word (preaching and teaching), sacrament (baptism and the Lord’s Supper) and discipline (formative and corrective).
 Through these means of grace (i.e., God’s acts of delivering Christ to us), we desire to make the gospel paramount in all things for the sinner’s joy and the Savior’s glory.

 Our passion starts with helping people come to understand that Jesus is the central focus of the entire Bible (Lk.
 24:27, 44).
 The Bible is primarily a message of God’s saving grace through Jesus Christ.
 He is the goal and fulfillment of the Old Testament (2 Cor.
 1:20) as well as the interpretive key to the Bible (Lk.
 24:27, 44).